pchapin/yeditor/README.md

 ### Visual C++

-Solution and project files for Visual C++ version 14.0 (Visual Studio 2015) are also provided.
+Solution and project files for Visual Studio 2017 are also provided.
 Although development on Windows tends to be less frequent than on Linux, the Windows build is reasonably well maintained and should always be working.

 To build Y with Visual Studio load `Y.sln`.
 This solution file contains references to all required projects (including Spica, Scr, and the test programs).
 Thus building this solution